 This issue was caused by the fix for SECURITY-499 in the 2017-11-08 security advisory.

-An arbitrary file read vulnerability in the Stapler web framework used by Jenkins allowed unauthenticated users to send crafted HTTP requests returning the contents of any file on the Jenkins master file system that the Jenkins master process has access to.
+An arbitrary file read vulnerability in the Stapler web framework used by Jenkins allowed unauthenticated users to send crafted HTTP requests returning the contents of any file on the Jenkins controller file system that the Jenkins master process has access to.

 Input validation in Stapler has been improved to prevent this.